osmandvc/react-upload-control/packages/core/README.md

 1. `files`: An array of `UploadedFile` objects to be uploaded
 2. `onProgressChange`: A callback function to update the upload progress

-The upload handler should return an array of `UploadFileResult` objects, which specify the success, error, and metadata for each file upload.
-The library will handle the UI updates based on the progress updates and final results you provide.

 Here are two examples of implementing an upload handler:

 ### Example 1: Simple Batch Upload